delfador/match-scheduler/README.md

 The objective of this project is to create a scheduler that is generally
 applicable: can be used for any number of players, number of rounds, and number of players per match.
-Furthermore, the resulting schedule should meet the following properties as best as possible.
+In addition, the resulting schedule should meet the following properties as closely as possible.

 1. At the end of all rounds, all players should have played the same number of rounds, or, if that's not possible, the number of played matches should differ at most by one.
-2. The idle rounds of a player should be nicely spread over all rounds.
+2. The idle rounds of a player should be evenly distributed over all rounds.
 In other words, the length of the playing streaks should all be close to each other.
 3. The number of times each pair of players is participating in the same match should be close for all pairs.